 If ransomware attacks WannaCry and NotPetya hadn’t been stopped, who knows the damage it would have caused to Microsoft.
 Fortunately, the company was able to release patches immediately.

-Additional data breach statistics 2019 confirmed that other risks to IT include external attacks from cybercriminals (45%), accidental data breaches by employees (40%), and spear phishing (39%).
+Additional data breach cybersecurity statistics confirmed that other risks to IT include external attacks from cybercriminals (45%), accidental data breaches by employees (40%), and spear phishing (39%).

 19. The inadvertent exposure of data on the web compromised a whopping 13.5 billion records.